asjadnaqvi/The-Stata-Guide/QUIZ/README.md

-# Maps in Stata 101

-The first course *Maps in Stata 101* will be repeated again if you missed it or want a refresher (and its free!)

-Date: 22 Feb 2022 (Tuesday)

-Time: 1300-1430 GMT

-Location: Online

-More info and registration: https://www2.stata-uk.com/maps-in-stata-101-asjad-naqvi…

 # Maps in Stata 2

 *Maps in Stata 2* is a three hour course on 25th Feb 2022, will dive deeper in making maps.
 Here we will learn how to deal with multiple layers, labels, and other modifications.